 This is an automatically generated summary of the filters used in this data view.
 We'll talk more about these filters below.

-5 Data Views / Reports

-In this area you can easily see which other data views, reports or group syncs are using this data view.
+5 Data Views / Reports In this area you can easily see which other data views or reports are using this data view.
 If you make any changes to the data view, these items will be impacted.

-6 Copy / Security

-The icon will create a new data view that is a copy of this one.
+6 Copy / Security The icon will create a new data view that is a copy of this one.
 You can also click the icon to change security permissions for this data view.

-Results

-These are the actual results of your data view configuration, according to the filters you've added.
+7 Results These are the actual results of your data view configuration, according to the filters you've added.
 We'll go over filters in more detail below.
-Note that the results are in their own block, so you can do things like launch workflows for the items listed.